-If you fail to meet these requirements and your SEVIS record is not activated in a timely manner, your record may terminated and you may start accruing unlawful presence in the U.S. You will receive several emails reminding you to do these things, so be sure to check your email frequently!
+If you fail to meet these requirements and your SEVIS record is not activated in a timely manner, your record may be terminated.
+You will receive several emails reminding you to do these things, so please check your UMail every day.

 Your SEVIS record must be activated before you can receive these documents.
-To check if your SEVIS record has been activated or to request that it be activated, you may email us at firstname.lastname@example.org
+To check if your SEVIS record has been activated, you may email us at firstname.lastname@example.org .

-New Student Work Authorization (NSWA) is only for new F-1 students who need to start working at their on-campus job before the start of the semester.
-With ISSS office approval, new students may begin working in these positions as soon as 30 days before the official first day of class.
-The request for a New Student Work Authorization approval letter can only be done after arriving in the U.S., since information from your required I-94 document is only available after passing through U.S. Customs at the airport.
+New Student Work Authorization (NSWA)is only for new F-1 students who need to start working at their on-campus job before the start of the semester.
+With ISSS office approval, new students may begin working in these positions as soon as 30 days before the official first day of classes.
+The request for a New Student Work Authorization approval letter can only be done after arriving in the U.S. since information from your required I-94 document is only available after passing through U.S. Customs at the airport.
 Without your I-94 information, your request will be denied.
-International students on an F-1 visa who would like to request New Student Work Authorization must complete an electronic form (e-form) through iStart and upload all requested documents.
+International students on an F-1 visa who would like to request New Student Work Authorization must complete an electronic form (e-form) through UAtlas and upload all requested documents.